orroprotocol/core/README.md

 ## Accountability

 While the ORRO public beta launch was originally targeted for mid-2026, we have adjusted the timeline to ensure our core features and foundational architecture are hardened and finalized correctly the first time.
-It is with sustained momentum and excitement that we announce the new launch window to be: **Q1 2027**.
+It is with sustained momentum and excitement that we announce the new launch window: Q1 2027.

-Regarding our planned beta feature set, the **Communities** section is the only other component postponed.
+Regarding our planned beta feature set, the Communities section is the only other component postponed.
 We realized that users will have a significantly better experience if this functionality is introduced after the initial beta phase.

 By delaying the Communities launch until our user base reaches a critical mass, we ensure that the platform remains high-density and active for first-time users.
 This strategic move allows us to focus entirely on the quality of individual creator tools during the beta test period before scaling into full-scale community functionality.

 ## License